dotnet/csharplang/spec/expressions.md

 -   Otherwise, if E is a namespace and E contains an accessible type having name I and K type parameters, then the result is that type constructed with the given type arguments.

--   If E is classified as a type, if E is not a type parameter, and if a member lookup (§12.5) of I in E with K type parameters produces a match, then E.I is evaluated and classified as follows: \[*Note:* When the result of such a member lookup is a method group and K is zero, the method group can contain methods having type parameters.
-This allows such methods to be considered for type argument inferencing. *end note*\]
+-   If E is classified as a type, if E is not a type parameter, and if a member lookup (§12.5) of I in E with K type parameters produces a match, then E.I is evaluated and classified as follows:

+> [!NOTE]
+> When the result of such a member lookup is a method group and K is zero, the method group can contain methods having type parameters.
+This allows such methods to be considered for type argument inferencing.

 <!-- -->